 People analytics measures how well an organization is performing when it comes to its employees.
 Different companies may refer to it as workforce, talent, or HR analytics.

-The idea of HR analytics centers around the ability to measure the success of internal processes such as payroll, employee benefits, recruiting and hiring, onboarding, performance management, and overall morale.
-Acquiring this data can help organizations determine whether their processes resonate with employees and make better decisions regarding hiring, firing, and promotion.
+Acquiring this data can help organizations determine whether their processes resonate with employees and help make informed decisions regarding hiring, firing, and promotion.
 This type of data also helps employers see where employees feel undervalued and how engaged their workforce is.

 What are Some HR Metrics?